ncuesta/vh/README.md

 Virtual Hosts manager for the CLI -- a dead simple script to add new virtual hosts that will ease the local development of web apps with Apache.

+**This is currently a WIP so things will not likely work** :)

+## Prerequisites

+Add this line to your `/etc/apache2/httpd.conf`:

+    Include /etc/apache2/extra/httpd-vhosts.conf

 ## Installation

 Add this line to your application's Gemfile: